• Play the sound file

 Way, way out in front has to be Mexico.
 The majority shareholder in our country's leading broadsheet newspaper is Carlos Slim, a big Mexican power player.
 Mexican consulates in all our main cities are passing fat brown envelopes out to local Democratic Party ward operatives all day long.
 More than thirty million Mexicans live here.
-Their community leaders tell them, actual quote: "It doesn't matter how much time you have been in this country, you are Mexicans," end quote.
+Their community leaders tell them, actual quote:

 If each foreign nation meddling in our politics is a road vehicle, then Mexico is the 18-wheeler behemoth whose shock wave near blew you off the road when he passed you.
 The next biggest meddler, on the same scale, would be your plumber's pickup truck.